PintoGideon/notes/React/Ecosystem.md

 ### The React Ecosystem

+As our app scales, we need a bundler to bundle these files together.

 ### Babel

 Before we give our React code with JSX to a browser, we first need to transform it to a syntax which the browser will understand.